rmclanton/DS310_public/Project-3.md

 this dataset has a diverse range of images, I decided it would be better to not standardize the data and have more to train on.

+Here a classmate asked a question about the images not loading in the proper order compared to the labels.
+I checked my own images and found I had the same error.
+The images were being sorted by their string names, not the numerical values associated with those names.
+It was ordering them as 1, 10, 100 etc. instead of 1,2,3.
+I fixed this by taking the names of the images, for example "1.jpeg" and splitting off the numerical name.
+I turned that into an integer, then put it into a tuple with the image.
+(1, 1.jpeg) where 1 is an int.
+I then sorted the images as a list of tuples by the ints.
+Finally I popped the images out into a list using the sorted list of tuples.

 I tried at one point using AveragePooling instead of MaxPooling.
 It hurt my model's performance so I switched back.

 ### Final models